dwave-examples/template/README.md

 ## Problem Description

-Objectives to be optimized: the goals the process attempts to accomplish by minimizing or maximizing certain aspects of the problem to the extent possible; for example, a production-line optimization might attempt to minimize the time to produce all of the products.
+Objectives to be optimized: the goal the example attempts to accomplish by minimizing or maximizing certain aspects of the problem; for example, a production-line optimization might attempt to minimize the time to produce all of the products.

 Constraints: aspects of the problem and/or process, with limited or no flexibility, that must be satisfied for solutions to be considered feasible; for example, a production-line optimization might have a limitation that Machine A can only bend 10 parts per hour.